Skyhawkbotics/firstdocs/source/docs/programming/git.md

 6. Once all tasks are complete, test the feature branch.
 7. Once the feature branch is stable, merge it into `main`.

+!!! warning "Prone to Merge Conflicts"

+    Only do this if you or someone in your team is comfortable with resolving merge conflicts, as having multiple people work on one part of a project can result in conflicting changes.

 ### Commiting

 ### Merging